unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/3_functionality_details.md

-[<sub>&#8592; Chapter 2 - Installation / Integration</sub>](./2_installation_integration.md) <sub>|</sub> [<sub>Index</sub>](./0_index.md) <sub>|</sub> [<sub>Chapter 4 - Using *UCHill* &#8594;</sub>](./4_usage.md)
+[<sub>&#8592; Chapter 2 - Installation / Integration</sub>](./2_installation_integration.md) <sub>|</sub> [<sub>Index</sub>](./0_index.md) <sub>|</sub> [<sub>Chapter 4 - Using UCHill &#8594;</sub>](./4_usage.md)
 ***
 #### Chapter 3
 ## Functionality in detail
 ***
-This chapter provides details on the functionality offered by *UCHill*.
+This chapter provides details on the functionality offered by UCHill.
 It should be noted that, while effort has been put into making the discussion of each topic reasonably comprehensive, the main script (`<UCHill>\uchill.osc`) remains the sole definitive source of information at all times.
 Formulated otherwise, this chapter is not intended to cover every detail and corner case there is, simply because, if this were the case, the result would be harder to decipher than the script itself.

-Terminology note: The recurring phrase "(when) in a cooling / heating / dehumidification / humidification context..." is to be interpreted as "in a situation where a cooling / heating / dehumidification / humidification effect is desired (more than anything else, i.e., being the user's first priority), then...".
+Terminology note: The recurring phrase *"(when) in a cooling / heating / dehumidification / humidification context..."* is to be interpreted as *"in a situation where a cooling / heating / dehumidification / humidification effect is desired"* (more than anything else, i.e., being the user's first priority), *"then..."*.

 #### 3.1&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Temperature- and humidity-affecting functions